TomAnthony/itermocil/README.md

 In tmux it is 'windows' that have names, whereas in iTerm each pane in a window can have a name. iTermocil will name all the child panes of a window by the window name given in a termocil file.

 iTermocil works for iTerm 2+, but the script support is better in iTerm 2.9 beta so things run a bit faster/cleaner with iTerm 2.9+.
-If using beta builds should grab the [latest nightly](https://iterm2.com/nightly/latest), the 2.9.20150626 build does not have the required script hooks for iTermocil to work (and I have no plans to kludge something just for an incomplete beta).
+If using beta builds you should grab the [latest nightly](https://iterm2.com/nightly/latest), as the 2.9.20150626 'recommended beta' build does not have the required script hooks for iTermocil to work (and I have no plans to kludge something just for an incomplete beta that will never be released).

 ~~The only limitation on pre 2.9 iTerm is currently you cannot have the initial teamocil 'window' open in a tab, you can open with '--here' or the first 'window' will open in a new iTerm window.
 Subsequent 'windows' will open in tabs in that new window.
 I cannot find a scripting solution to work around this limitation currently.~~ This now works. :)